Bilal4290/Procodrr_Backend_Notes/Section_12_database_management/09_inspecting_mongodb_data_packets_in_wireshark/Notes.md

     ✅ Queries are optimized and executed before fetching results.
     ✅ Clients send heartbeat requests every 4-5 seconds to detect failures.
     ✅ MongoDB Shell is synchronous, but drivers like Node.js are asynchronous.

+1️⃣ SCRAM (Salted Challenge Response Authentication Mechanism):

+    🔹 Full Form: Salted Challenge Response Authentication Mechanism

+    🔹 What It Is:

+        The default authentication method in MongoDB.

+        Uses password hashing and salting to securely verify credentials.

+        Prevents password exposure even if an attacker intercepts communication.

+    🔹 How It Works:

+        The client sends a username.

+        The server responds with a challenge (random salt + stored hash).

+        The client hashes the password with the salt and sends it back.

+        The server verifies the response without needing the plain password.

+    2️⃣ X.509 Certificates:

+        🔹 Full Form: X.509 Public Key Infrastructure Standard

+        🔹 What It Is:

+            A widely used digital certificate format.

+            Used for TLS/SSL encryption and mutual authentication in MongoDB.

+            Helps establish a secure, encrypted connection between clients and servers.

+        🔹 How It Works:

+            The server presents an X.509 certificate (issued by a trusted authority).

+            The client verifies the certificate to ensure it is talking to the right server.

+            If mutual authentication is used, the client also provides an X.509 client certificate.

+            Once verified, encrypted communication begins.

+    3️⃣ TLS (Transport Layer Security):

+        🔹 Full Form: Transport Layer Security

+        🔹 What It Is:

+            A security protocol used for encrypting data between a client and a server.

+            Successor to SSL (more secure than SSL).

+            Used in HTTPS, email security, and database encryption (e.g., MongoDB).

+        🔹 How It Works:

+            The server and client perform a TLS handshake to establish encryption.

+            Secure keys are exchanged, ensuring data integrity and confidentiality.

+            The encrypted communication channel is used for data transmission.

+    4️⃣ SSL (Secure Sockets Layer):

+        🔹 Full Form: Secure Sockets Layer

+        🔹 What It Is:

+            The predecessor of TLS (older encryption protocol).

+            Used to secure HTTP (HTTPS), emails, and databases.

+            SSL 3.0 had vulnerabilities, so TLS replaced SSL.

+        🔹 How It Works:

+            Works similarly to TLS but is now considered obsolete due to security flaws.

+            TLS 1.2 and TLS 1.3 are the recommended secure versions.

+    5️⃣ LDAP (Lightweight Directory Access Protocol):

+        🔹 Full Form: Lightweight Directory Access Protocol

+        🔹 What It Is:

+            A protocol for accessing directory services (e.g., Active Directory).

+            Stores user credentials in a centralized directory (e.g., corporate networks).

+            MongoDB can integrate with LDAP for authentication instead of local users.

+        🔹 How It Works:

+            User tries to log in to MongoDB.

+            MongoDB forwards the authentication request to the LDAP server.

+            The LDAP server verifies the username and password.

+            If valid, MongoDB allows access.

+        🔹 Use Cases:

+            Large enterprises managing thousands of users centrally.

+            Single Sign-On (SSO) implementations.

+    6️⃣ Kerberos:

+        🔹 Full Form: Network Authentication Protocol Developed at MIT

+        🔹 What It Is:

+            A ticket-based authentication system used in secure networks.

+            Users and services authenticate without sending passwords over the network.

+            Used in Windows Active Directory, UNIX, and large organizations.

+        🔹 How It Works:

+            The user logs in and requests authentication from the Kerberos Key Distribution Center (KDC).

+            The KDC issues a Ticket Granting Ticket (TGT).

+            The TGT is used to request access to services (e.g., MongoDB).

+            The server verifies the ticket and grants access.

+        🔹 Benefits:

+            Prevents password theft (since no plaintext passwords are sent).

+            Supports Single Sign-On (SSO) across multiple services.